pierfied/Chronos/README.md

 ### "normal" Test
 Tests the code's ability to produce a standard normal distribution via the Box-Muller transformation.
 Should produce a plot of the generated standard normal distribution.

-Run in the 'test/normal' directory:
+Run from the 'test/normal' directory:
 ```
 python normal.py
 ```